svetlyak40wt/five-days-ago/README.md

 Five Days Ago (for Python)
 ==========================

-This is just a proof of the concept library.
+This library is just a proof of concept.

-It allow you to use some syntax sugar, working with relative dates:
+It provides some syntax sugar for working with relative dates:

     >> from ago import *
     >>> print five.days.ago
     2012-02-15 13:15:27.013668

-Have a fun!
+Have fun!

 Unittests
 ---------

 Yes, we have them!
-How to run?
-Easily:
+Run them simply by:

     nosetests